Border Control Can Steal Your Information: Here’s How

 6. Don’t leave a digital footprint.

-Simply put, your digital footprint is the trail you leave on the Internet.
-Border agents can trace your online activity and store it under the pretext of information relevant to the search.
+In simple terms, your digital footprint refers to the trace you leave behind on the Internet.
+Border agents have the capability to track and store your online activities, using the justification of gathering information pertinent to their search.

 Border checks are necessary — however, the unfortunate reality is law-abiding travelers are often the ones to draw the short end of the stick.
 Make sure you know your rights, use a VPN, and do everything in your power to curtail the intrusions on your personal info at the border.